jerosanchez/fastapi-service/README.md

 ---

-### 6. Clean up and document your project
+### 7. Clean up and document your project

 Once you have completed the customization and verified everything works (steps 4 and 5), you should:

-- **Remove steps 4 and 5 from this README** (as well as this step 6 when ready) to keep your documentation clean and relevant for future contributors.
+- **Remove steps 4 to 6 from this README** (as well as this step 7 when ready) to keep your documentation clean and relevant for future contributors.
 - **Add any relevant information about your new project** to this README, such as:
   - Project overview and features
   - Setup or deployment instructions specific to your service